IdentityPython/pysaml2/doc/examples/sp.rst

 Another piece of information that only matters if you build and distribute metadata.

 So, now to that part.
-In order to allow the IdP to talk to you you may have to provide the one running the IdP with a metadata file.
+In order to allow the IdP to talk to you, you may have to provide the one running the IdP with a metadata file.
 If you have a SP configuration file similar to the one I've walked you through here, but with your information, you can make the metadata file